juniordiscart/ImpossibleOdds-Toolkit/Docs/DependencyInjection.md

 InputManager input;
 IDependencyBinding binding = new InstanceBinding(input);
-container.Register<InputManager>(binding);	// Register the type to the binding. container.Register<IInputManager>(binding);	// Register the implemented interface to the same binding.
+container.Register<InputManager>(binding);	// Register the type to the binding. container.Register<IInputManager>(binding);	// Register the interface to the same binding.
 ```

 That way, a single binding can be registered for multiple types in the same container.
 A shorthand notation is also available: